Rupakpoddar/WibleCodeTemplate/README.md

   <a href="https://youtu.be/TXFQPdkELPQ">
     <img src="https://img.youtube.com/vi/TXFQPdkELPQ/0.jpg" alt="Watch the video" width="250">
   </a>

+- **OTA UPDATE OVER BLE:** Perform **Over-The-Air firmware updates** on supported microcontrollers directly from your smartphone using a `.bin` file.
+Just export the binary, place it on your phone, and flash it wirelessly.
+This feature offers **rock-solid reliability** and **blazing-fast transfer speeds**, making firmware updates effortless and efficient.

 - **WIRELESS HID:** Transform your smartphone into a **full-fledged keyboard, touchpad, and air gesture mouse** using Wible's Wireless HID feature.
 Operating over WiFi with the UDP protocol, this feature enables you to control any device that supports USB keyboard and mouse inputs, unlocking a new dimension of interactivity and control.